jqk/file-diff-grouper/README.md

 > For example, I have a USB drive with about 50,000 files totaling 300GB.
 After scanning it with `needFullChecksum` set to true and getting the result file `result.json`, I can then compare files on the USB drive with others using only `result.json` without connecting the USB drive.

 When `compareFullChecksum` is false, it only compares the `headerChecksum` and file length.
 Avoiding reading the entire file will greatly improve the comparison speed.

 > When the file lengths are the same, and the first 10KB or 100KB are exactly the same, what is the probability that the entire files are different?

+When comparing two directories, if both `base` and `target`'s `compareFullChecksum` are true, then `fdg` will continue to compare the `fullChecksum` when `headerChecksum` and file length are the same.
+If `fullChecksum` is not valid, it will attempt to generate it.
+If either `base` or `target`'s `compareFullChecksum` is false, then only the `headerChecksum` and file length will be used as the comparison criteria.

 #### 4.3.4 loadScanResult & scanResultFile